Patrick Mayhew: Political career

 Mayhew contested Dulwich in 1970, but the incumbent Labour member, Sam Silkin, beat him by 895 votes.
 He was Member of Parliament (MP) for the Tunbridge Wells constituency from its creation at the February 1974 general election, standing down at the 1997 election.

 He was Under Secretary of Employment from 1979 to 1981, then Minister of State at the Home Office from 1981 to 1983.
 After this, he served as Solicitor General for England and Wales from 1983 to 1987, and then Attorney General for England and Wales and simultaneously Attorney General for Northern Ireland from 1987 to 1992.

-He was Secretary of State for Northern Ireland from 1992 to 1997, the longest anyone has served in this office.
+He was Secretary of State for Northern Ireland from 1992 to 1997.

 He was one of only five Ministers (Tony Newton, Kenneth Clarke, Malcolm Rifkind and Lynda Chalker are the others) to serve throughout the whole 18 years of the Governments of Margaret Thatcher and John Major.
 This represents the longest uninterrupted Ministerial service in Britain since Lord Palmerston in the early 19th century.